venkey024/Portfolio_website/resume-markdown.md

 **People Performance Analytics Consultant BFSI Sector**
 - Consulting: Delivered analytics for over 10,000+ frontline employees across 4+ BFSI clients, improving team performance by 20% and reducing attrition by 10%.
 - Built 10+ interactive Power BI dashboards to visualize KPIs such as productivity, 90-day attrition, underperformer trends, and headcount across 10 departments.
-- Automated 15+ Excel-based reports using formulas and logic, reducing manual effort by 35% and improving reporting speed by 40%.
 - Provided insights to Company Managers suite executives, driving workforce planning and retention strategies that improved staff stability by 18%.

 **Role Modeling Framework (RMF) – Internal Strategic Initiative**